cfujiname/CV/README.md

 Cutter and Squidge - London
 January 2020 - May 2020

-• Training of team members
+• Training of team members<br>
-• Responsible for the general management of the kitchen, health and safety procedures and documentation, costing and budgeting
+• General management of the kitchen, health and safety procedures and documentation, costing and budgeting<br>
-• Key role in optimising processes to diminish costs, minimise waste without compromising the quality of end products
+• Key role in optimising processes to diminish costs, minimise waste without compromising the quality of end products<br>
 • Use of Shopify, Deputy, Simple Order and Excel as main technologies

 #### Head Chef / Production Manager